 Wedding postponement advice isn’t the happiest topic I would ever wish to write a wedding blog about.
-However, in the current climate, as the leading Norfolk wedding planner, I feel it’s important to explore what postponing your wedding might mean, and when is the right time to do this.
+However, in the current climate, as a leading wedding planner, I feel it’s important to explore what postponing your wedding might mean, and when is the right time to do this.

 Usually, at One Curious Dream, I’m working hard to put months, if not years of wedding planning work into action across Norfolk, Suffolk, Cambridge and Essex.
 Every single weekend I’m on-site to deliver the most incredible weddings for my wedding planning couples, so to have reached this point, without a single wedding this year, feels a bit strange and sad, to say the least.